 The cake is waiting for next week.
 I did make ahead my meatloaf.
 Actually, half of one of the meatloaves got eaten and the rest was for lunches.
 I also made more beef jerky.

 Dinner: Carrot soup

 Since we still hadn’t picked up our eggs, pancakes were out.
 Instead we had pork sausage patties.
 We even thought to pull out the applesauce.
-Jupiter had to pack lunch, snacks and dinner, Kodiak and I just needed to pack lunch and snacks.
+Kid2 had to pack lunch, snacks and dinner, Kid1 and I just needed to pack lunch and snacks.
 Snacks went to plan, we brought meatloaf and salad, but the carrot soup didn’t get made.
 Dinner was all about leftover chicken soup!
-Jupiter had beef stew packed, because that’s what he liked better.
+Kid2 had beef stew packed, because that’s what he liked better.

 Sure enough, we had tons of leftovers.
 We also had our eggs by now.
 We made winter squash and egg crepes for breakfast, topped with apple butter.
 We each ate the leftovers we preferred, and had salad, too.